Malware Feeds and Cyber Threat Intelligence

-Netcraft launched its phishing feed in 2005, the first of its malicious site feeds.
+Netcraft launched its phishing feed in 2005, the first of its malicious site and threat intelligence feeds.
 Combining sophisticated phishing attack discovery and classification methods with reporting from Netcraft’s global anti-cybercrime community, Netcraft’s phishing site feed quickly became an industry standard source for anti-phishing.

 Along with URLs reported by the community, Netcraft collates and validates reports from many of the world’s largest banks, threat intelligence providers, and anti-cybercrime organisations.
 Netcraft also recovers URLs from ongoing analysis of malicious email attachments, many of which serve as key infrastructure in malware operations.

-Netcraft’s feeds can be used to prevent customers and employees from falling victim to phishing and online malware attacks.
+Netcraft’s feeds can be used to prevent customers and employees from falling victim to phishing, malware attacks and fake shops.
 It presents an excellent opportunity for businesses to win new customers and reassure existing ones by taking a proactive stance against fraud.